Riemannian geometry-based decoding of the directional focus of auditory attention using EEG: Experiments and results

 \subsection{Results}

 Figure~\ref{fig:perf-curve} shows the AAD accuracies as a function of decision window length for the RGC, CSP, and CCA method.
-The RGC method outperforms the CSP method on almost all decision window lengths with $\approx 6\%$.
-However, there is a much larger decrease in performance for the shortest decision window lengths, below $\SI{5}{\second}$, for the RGC method than for the CSP method.
-This is mostly due to the worse covariance matrix estimation at these shorter decision window lengths, which is avoided in the CSP method.
-As less and less data is available per decision window to estimate the covariance matrix, more and more regularization is required, introducing a larger bias on the estimated covariance matrix.
-At the decision window length of $\SI{531}{\milli\second}$ (i.e., using $T = 34$ samples at $f_s = \SI{64}{\hertz}$), both methods have very similar accuracies.
-The CSP method, in contrast, shows only a very limited decrease in performance.
+Below $\SI{1}{\second}$ decision window lengths (i.e., using $T = 64$ samples at $f_s = \SI{64}{\hertz}$), the RGC and CSP methods have very similar accuracies.
+Between $\SI{1}{\second}$ and $\SI{5}{\second}$, there is a much faster increase in performance for the RGC method than for the CSP method.
+This is mostly due to the quickly improving covariance matrix estimation (required for the RGC method) at these shorter decision window lengths.
+Indeed, as more data become available for increasing decision window lengths to estimate the covariance matrix, less regularization is required, introducing a smaller bias on the estimated covariance matrix.
+There is no similar effect for the CSP method, as there is no direct covariance matrix estimation involved.
 Note that, potentially, the RGC method could be improved on these very short decision windows by applying an intelligent dimensionality reduction or feature selection method, which is beyond the scope of this paper.
+Beyond $\SI{5}{\second}$, the performance levels off in both cases and the RGC method outperforms the CSP method with $\approx 6\%$.

 As is also shown in~\cite{geirnaert2020fast}, the traditional stimulus reconstruction method (CCA) outperforms the CSP method for the - less practical - long decision windows $> \SI{20}{\second}$.
 As the RGC method outperforms the CSP method on almost all decision window lengths, the region in which the CCA method is the best has decreased to the range $> \SI{40}{\second}$.
 If one would construct an AAD algorithm combining both approaches (RGC + CCA), the envelope would largely, and in the most important regions, be dominated by the RGC method.